ErikSkoda/ZeroFrictionLogger/README.md

 This paragraph is like a sticker on the side of the hammer saying: Don't slam your fingers.
 Like the hammer the logger contains no functionality to magically auto-prevent you from slamming your fingers.

 ## Zero config
 No config is required.
 No XML, no JSON, no YAML.
-To start developing your app no config is needed.
+You can start developing without ever needing any of that.

 ### Opt out levels DEBUG, INFO, WARN
 As you move from Dev to Ops you may still want to **opt out of log levels DEBUG, INFO and WARN**.

 ### Three Opt Out Options
-1. Comment out calls to LogDebug, LogInfo, LogWarning.
+1. Comment out calls to `LogDebug`, `LogInfo`, `LogWarning`.
 Cumbersome and requires changes to code base.
 2. Grep out [DEBUG] [INFO] and [WARN] afterwards.
 Possible, but requires some scripting.
-3. Add marker files no-debug.txt, no-info.txt and no-warn.txt to the host app bin folder, checked by InitialiseErrorHandling.
+3. Add marker files `no-debug.txt`, `no-info.txt` and `no-warn.txt` to the host app bin folder, checked by `InitialiseErrorHandling`.

 You can still start with zero config.
 Can go LIVE without config.
 You can opt-out of log levels with minimal complexity and same code base.

-The log prepared by InitialiseErrorHandling will tell you (and double check) whether levels DEBUG, INFO, WARN are active - and briefly inform on how to opt-out.
+The log prepared by `InitialiseErrorHandling` will tell you (and double check) whether levels DEBUG, INFO, WARN are active - and briefly inform on how to opt-out.

 ### No ejection seat without parachute
 Gentle reminder: there is **no way to opt out** of levels [ERROR], [FATAL] and [AUDIT].
 That would be like providing a pilot with an ejection seat without parachute.